John and Elizabeth Russell

 Further reading

-For Lady Russell: Oxford Dictionary of National Biography 2004
+For Lady Russell and her first husband: Oxford Dictionary of National Biography 2004

 "Historical memoirs of the House of Russell" by Jeremiah Wiffen, 2 vols.
 1833